Thai Red Springtails: Care Guide

 Feeding

 Feeding is simple, since springtails live on decaying organic matter.
-The substrate itself — leaf litter, rotting wood, coir — feeds them as it breaks down, along with the fungi and bacteria growing on it.
-To supplement, you can offer:
+The substrate itself - leaf litter, rotting wood, coir - feeds them as it breaks down, along with the fungi and bacteria growing on it.
+To supplement, offer:

-• Extra dried leaves, bark and rotting wood.
+- Extra dried leaves, bark and rotting wood

-• Small amounts of vegetable scraps.
+- Small amounts of vegetable scraps

 Breeding and Population